 When running ultra marathons, you learn a lot about running and, at the same time, you learn a lot about yourself and what your body requires.
 While spending so much time on long runs, you will begin to notice what is beneficial for you, not just for your next race but for your long-term strategy as well.

 With each new race, you can take this packing list and fine-tune it to meet your own personal needs.
 Work in congruence with your crew or with your pacer and pack for an incredible day of running, a day that will be transformative, a day where you will surpass your limits and come to realize what you are truly capable of: anything that you set your mind to…and anything you pack for!

-If you haven’t already, grab a copy of ‘The Ultramarathon Guide’ below and start training today!
-Simply click the book image below or grab the ebook version on Amazon here.
+If you haven’t already, grab a copy of ‘The Ultramarathon Guide: A Simple Approach To Running Your First Ultramarathon’.
+Simply click an option below and start training today!

 And if you haven’t already subscribed to our newsletter for exclusive quotes and content, please enter your email below.
 Thank you for reading and Live On the Run!